Iwan-Teague/Rusty-Jack/README.md

 ---

-## ⚠️ Legal Warning
+## Legal Warning

 ```
 ╔═══════════════════════════════════════════════════════╗
 ║                                                       ║
-║   ⚠️  UNAUTHORIZED ACCESS IS A FEDERAL CRIME  ⚠️      ║
+║   WARNING  UNAUTHORIZED ACCESS IS A FEDERAL CRIME      ║
 ║                                                       ║
 ║   Violating computer security laws can result in:    ║
 ║   • Heavy fines ($100,000+)                          ║